 Keep in mind that the symptoms of PTSD differ for each person.
 Symptoms may be less severe in some women, but debilitating for others.

-For help in understanding the types of damages that may be recoverable in a birth injury case, contact an Elyria, Ohio medical malpractice lawyer at The Becker Law Firm.
-A medical malpractice lawyer can evaluate the details and determine the viability of a claim for a difficult birth and the subsequent PTSD from childbirth.
+For help understanding the types of damages that may be recoverable in a birth injury case, contact a medical malpractice lawyer at The Becker Law Firm.
+A lawyer can evaluate the details and determine the viability of a claim for a difficult birth and the subsequent PTSD from childbirth.